MirzaMerdovic/rat/README.md

 * MongoDb Collection
 * Environment Variables

-## Not all imports are born equal!
-Every importer that you use requires to have a Rank specified.
-You can consider a rank as you would consider a weight when doing some load balancing scenarios.
-If you want to disable the importer than set the `Rank` value to be `0` and if you want to some rank to be executed last than let it have the biggest value between used importers.
-_Example:
-Let's say that we are using 2 importer: JSON and MongoDb and we want MongoDb importer to be executed first.
-All we need to to is make sure that MongoDb importer has smaller rank than JSON importer e.g. MongDb has rank of 1 and JSON a rank that equals to 2._

->Rank can have the maximum value of: `int.MaxValue - 1`, because `int.Max` is reserved for Environment Variable importer so it is guaranteed it will be always executed last.

 ## Importing configuration
 No matter the source of configuration data the schema below needs to be respected, meaning the imported data needs to be deserializable into this object:
 ```c#